Protecting Parkland: Save Golden Pond

 When it rains or snow melts, water travels across the ground's surface and reaches a body of water, like a lake, river, or the ocean.
 Surface runoff occurs when water is unable to penetrate the ground due to cement, over saturation, or even undersaturation (like during droughts).
 It is most visible during heavy rain events.
 It is a usual occurance in urban areas where manmade surfaces reduce water's ability to saturate the land and it pools into puddles, or rushes down catch basins.

 In March 2026, Community Board 11 hosted Rafael CP Santo, who is in the Master of Urban Planning program at CUNY Hunter College.
 His presentation, Problematic Flood Zone Locations in CD11Q, is part of the NYC Community Planning Fellowship 2025-2026.
 While Rafael's work focuses on protecting homes and businesses, not measuring damage to green spaces, the work can also be used to push for environmental justice to protect our pond.
+The pond is shown to be at one of the lowest water levels along with having a greater risk of flooding, even flooding into the Cross Island Parkway.

-The following map of catch basins shows why water rushed into the park, along with topography, the lack of catch basins in the neighborhood to the west and clearly too few catch basins in the area to the south.
+The following map of catch basins shows why water rushed into the park, along with topography of the area, the lack of catch basins in the neighborhood to the west and clearly too few catch basins in the area to the south.
 Similarly, there are not enough rain gardens to collect water as well, shown in the second graphic of green infrastructure, showing that about three quarters of CD11Q does not any green infrastructure project.
 In his conclusion, Rafael states that this is a gap in services should be addressed to better serve the district.

 Catch Basins – Runoff Collection Map - Problematic Flood Zone Location Map Queens Community Board 11.
 By Rafael C.P.
 Santos,